How can I help you?

 Handling CRUD operations

-The Grid component provides powerful options for dynamically inserting, deleting, and updating records, enabling you to modify data directly within the grid.
-This feature is useful when you want to perform CRUD (Create, Read, Update, Delete) operations seamlessly.
+The Grid component provides powerful options for dynamically inserting, deleting, and updating records, enabling data to be modified directly within the grid.
+This feature is useful for performing CRUD (Create, Read, Update, Delete) operations seamlessly.

 Integrating CRUD Operations

-To implement CRUD operations using Syncfusion Grid, follow these steps:
+To implement CRUD operations using Syncfusion® Angular Grid, follow these steps:

-1. Configure grid settings: Set up the necessary grid settings, such as editing, adding, and deleting records.
-Define the toolbar options to facilitate your interactions.
+Configure grid settings: Set up the grid to allow editing, adding, and deleting operations, and specify the

-2. Handle data state changes: Utilize the dataStateChange event to respond to changes in the grid’s data state.
-This event is triggered whenever you interact with the grid, such as paging or sorting.
+Handle data state changes: Utilize the dataStateChange event to respond to changes in the grid’s data state.
+This event is triggered whenever the grid is interacted with, such as during paging or sorting.

-4. Call endEdit method: After performing CRUD operations (adding, editing, or deleting), call the endEdit method to signal the completion of the operation and update the grid accordingly.
+Call endEdit method: After performing CRUD operations (adding, editing, or deleting), call the endEdit method to signal operation completion and update the grid accordingly.

 Insert operation